The

 convincing, quite apart from its volume level.

-buttons on the wall, he called across the room to the Captain, "I've
+on the wall, he called across the room to the Captain, "I've cut the

-front of me, and I could hear it coming through the open door behind
+of me, and I could hear it coming through the open door behind me, echoing

 here.